griffiths-hugh-git/configuration-manager/configuration-manager/README.txt

 Use cases:
 -Take a Java archive (JAR, WAR, etc.), apply environment-specific values to configuration properties and produce a copy of the archive ready for deployment in each environment.
 -Configure values in files of any configuration file format (i.e. properties files, XML, etc.) - any format stored in plain text inside the archive.
+-Provides traceability back to the original archive by including its hash in all filenames.
 -Produce a standard format for documenting parameters which must be configured for each environment.
 This information can then be included in system documentation.
 -Runs standalone, with minimal dependencies, to allow it to be run on controlled environments, to allow configuration properties (e.g. database passwords) to be applied only on locked-down systems.